Montana/travis-udp/README.md

 # MonSyl
-a library for reliable UDP with Python 3.5 sends ack, will detect a timeout, then resend data for Prowl
+Pronounced "Monsel" is a library I created for reliable UDP with Python 3.5 sends ack, will detect a timeout, then resend data for Prowl